 Prehabilitation and Rehabilitation for people living with cancer

-The aim of this module is to develop specialist knowledge and skills to implement prehabilitation and rehabilitation interventions across the pathway to help patients living with cancer manage side effects from cancer treatments.
+The aim of this module is to develop specialist knowledge and skills to implement prehabilitation screening, assessment and rehabilitation interventions utilising a range of evidence-based practice and evaluation tools.

 |Indicative price for stand-alone module||